Nadiar/ComicOPDS/README.md

 Alternativly you can clone the repo and start the flask server using the main file.
 This requires a bit of configuration.

+### Prerequisites

+- **All comic files needs to be cbz.**
+  This doens't work with cbr.
+I see no reason to use cbr and as such, this project wont support it.

+- **All comics must be properly tagged.**
+  This means every cbz file must contain a `ComicInfo.xml` file.
+You can use various tools to

 ### Docker

 #### Prerequisites